Maya-Hacker/python-games/craters/README.md

   - Craters that run out of energy transform into orange food pellets
 - Natural mating-based evolution:
   - Craters automatically enter mating state (magenta color) when energy exceeds threshold
+  - Mating craters consume energy at twice the normal rate (indicated by "2x" and pulsing border)
   - When two mating craters meet, they produce offspring
   - Each parent loses half its energy during reproduction
   - Offspring inherit neural networks from both parents with some mutations